 Does it improve your body composition, health, and performance?

 If it does, then you’re perfectly good to go.
 Keep working your plan, it’s solid.

-If it doesn’t, that’s where the cheat sheet comes in to play (as well as a nutrition 101 course that I put together for members of my current team, that is currently closed but will be reopening again soon)
+If it doesn’t, that’s where the cheat sheet comes in to play (as well as a nutrition 101 training that I put together for First Responders to help you fit healthy eating into our busy lives)